 Should Certified Translations Be Notarized?

-A certified translation should always be notarized.
-These days, most local translation services notarize translations for no additional fees.
+These days, most local translation services offer notarization services.
 In the past, translations for immigration (USCIS) and other government agencies did not always require notarization.
 However, notarizing certified translations is becoming a standard practice.
-Also, for a the legal translation of evidentiary materials to be used in court, it must be certified and notarized.
+Also, for the legal translation of evidentiary materials to be used in court, it must be certified and sometimes notarized.

 Also, if the translation will be used for official purposes in another country, it needs to be certified, notarized and apostilled.
 An apostille is a higher form of authentication from the Secretary of State’s office, located in the capital of each state.
 The purpose of the apostille is to confirm that the notary public who recorded the signing holds a valid commission in that state.
 Therefore, acquiring an apostille in Texas requires notarization by a Texas notary public.
 Documents notarized in Florida, New York and California, for example, cannot be apostilled in Texas.